 - Many financial institutions now offer the RDSP.
-There are also independent financial professionals that can open an account for you, and they usually offer home or electronic/virtual visits to set up an RDSP. - To find where and with whom you would like to open your RDSP you will need to do some research. - Some key considerations are fees, lump sum payment options after age 60, investment options, and accessibility
+There are also independent financial professionals that can open an account for you, and they usually offer home or electronic/virtual visits to set up an RDSP. - To find where and with whom you would like to open • your RDSP you will need to do some research.

+• Some key considerations are fees, lump sum payment options after age 60, investment options, and accessibility ome Final Helpful Hin

-- The RDSP is intended to be a 30+ year savings plan, and is more beneficial the earlie - best financial institution/professional to work with to grow your RDSP - Open a Registered Education Savings Plan as well as an RDSP for the be - thdrawals are restricted build up an emergency savings fund - Revisit your long-term financial strategy with your trusted financial profe and always feel free to ask for a second opinion
+- The RDSP is intended to be a 30+ year savings plan, and is more beneficial the earlier you open one Do your research or ask somebody you trust to help with this so that you can choose the - best financial institution/professional to work with to grow your RDSP Open a Registered Education Savings Plan as well as an RDSP for the beneficiary if possible Withdrawals are restricted - build up an emergency savings fund - Withdrawals are restricted build up an emergency savings fund Revisit your long-term financial strategy with your trusted financial professional once/yea and always feel free to ask for a second opinion